-Duke Bass Connections has awarded Division of Women’s Community & Population Health faculty Beverly Gray, MD, and Jonas Swartz, MD, MPH; and Wesley Hogan, PhD, research professor with the Franklin Humanities Institute and History, $30,000 for continuation of the work on “Reproductive Health Post-Roe.”
+Duke Bass Connections has awarded Division of Women’s Community & Population Health faculty Beverly Gray, MD, and Jonas Swartz, MD, MPH; and Wesley Hogan, PhD, research professor with the Franklin Humanities Institute and History, $40,000 for continuation of the work on “Reproductive Health Post-Roe.”
 This team has been working together with Duke graduate and undergraduate students to document the historical aspects that abortion care providers are experiencing since Spring 2023.
-This funding will allow them to continue their work in the next academic year.
+This funding will allow them to continue their work in the next academic year and is the third award that has been granted.

 The aim of this Bass Connections program is to document — in real time — the political and ethical dimensions of the situation that local health care providers now find themselves in as they attempt to provide comprehensive reproductive care.
 Students will work with this team to document the effects of the new legislation on reproductive health care providers, as well as the consequences for people’s health.

-The project will address the following as part of the goals outlined in the Bass Connections proposal for which the award was received:
+The project addresses the following as part of the goals outlined in the Bass Connections proposal for which the award was received:

 Sharing the post-Roe environment in North Carolina as a Duke provider